file-format/Docs/en/database/accdt.md

 `Internal relationship` - where the target is a part in the package.

 `External relationship` - where the target is an external resource not in the package.

+## How to open ACCDT file?

+ACCDT file can be opened using Microsoft Access 365.

 ## References ##